 An emancipated minor is an individual under 23 years of age who is no longer considered a dependent and is not supported by their parent(s) or any other individual.
 An emancipated minor can begin establishing their domicile on the date they become emancipated.
 Please see the emancipated individuals section below for more information.

 Parents who have moved to Colorado and meet the domicile requirements may submit a “Petition for In-State Tuition Classification” which supports their domicile.
-If their petition is approved, their dependents are eligible for Colorado residency.
+If their petition is approved, their natural/born or legally adopted dependent children are eligible for Colorado residency for tuition purposes.

 Court Appointed Legal Guardian